The song, a little story about umbrellas, and an mp3 of my children singing “It’s Raining, It’s Pouring”

 When I got home, I got my children to record it for you.

 Here’s an MP3 of It’s Raining It’s Pouring

 Come visit the Mama Lisa’s World USA Page for more children’s songs from the United States.

 This article was posted on Wednesday, October 12th, 2005 at 5:10 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, It's Raining, It's Pouring, Languages, Mama Lisa, MP3's, Podcasts, Rain, Recordings of Songs, Songs About the Rain, Songs by Theme, USA, Weather, Weather.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to ““It’s Raining, It’s Pouring” – The Lyrics and an MP3 Recording”